sarputss/my-py/README.md

-These codes made by me and also modified by me from others source.
+These codes made and modified by me from others source.